 You can also sign up for their free helpful planner to organize your art activities for the upcoming year.
 Lack of preparation is often one of the biggest obstacles when attempting to include art in our homeschools.
 Take advantage of the free guide and do a little planning, so you have the materials and books on hand.

 2 | Visit Museums

-Another way to introduce art history for kids is to visit museums.
-Now I know what you’re thinking, your child would never want to go to an art museum.
+Another way to introduce the history of the arts to your children is to visit museums.
+Now I know what you’re thinking; your child would never want to go to a museum full of paintings.
 Call me crazy, but I think they’ll enjoy it more than you think.